Chapter 4. Kiali Operator provided by Red Hat

 Mesh

 Provides detailed information about the Istio infrastructure status.
-It shows an infrastructure topology view with core and add-on components, their health, and how they are connected to each other.
+It shows an infrastructure topology view with core and add-on components, their health, and how they connect to each other.

 In the web console Workloads details page, the OSSMC plugin adds a Service Mesh tab that has the following subtabs: